codeabiswas/ball_e_bt/README.md

 Contains beta code.
 This will be the primary branch for system-wide testing

 ### feature branches
-Freature branches are development branches which is always updated with the latest `develop` branch's code.
+Feature branches are development branches which is always updated with the latest `develop` branch's code.
 A feature branch uses the following naming convention:

 `feature/<ticket-#>`